matthew-sass/aff/README.md

 # All Femme Fronted Site Doc
 ## Posting
 All posts can be created, updated, and deleted through the [content manager](www.allfemmefronted.com/admin).
-To save space, converting images to WEBP format works best, this can be done through

 ### Blog Thumbnails - 4:5 aspect ratio, minimum 600px width
 ### Gallery Thumbnails - Any aspect ratio, minimum 600px width
 ### Gallery Photos - Any aspect ratio, minimum 600px width

+If we find we need to save space in the future, the images can be compressed to WEBP format which is the file format of a lot of the images on the demo, this can be done through [Squoosh](https://squoosh.app/) but is not necessary for the site to work.

+### TODO: Contact write up, About page write up, more thorough home page design